 I am OBSESSED with underwater photos.
 Ever since I moved to Hawaii, I’ve loved following and being inspired by underwater photography.
 It’s SO hard and a completely different beast to tackle than anything above water.
 I bought underwater housing when we moved here, and I’ve used it for couple sessions playing in the water, but I’m excited to try and get more comfortable shooting fully underwater.
 I probably should figure out how to hold my breath for more than 3 seconds first… haha.

 How do you use HoneyBook?
 Are there any tips you want to share to help others unlock the full potential?

 I use HoneyBook for all my client communications and workflows.
 From the very first inquiry to emails, to scheduling back and forth, to questionnaires for wedding days, literally everything I do that concerns a client is done through HoneyBook.

 Advice for new HoneyBook users?
 Actually take the time to implement the workflows and use the Calendar.
-I think it’s most useful when you’re using HoneyBook to its fullest capabilities because it takes so much off your plate, especially with the automation tools.
+I think it’s most useful when you’re using HoneyBook to its fullest capabilities because it takes so much off your plate, especially with the client workflow automation software tools.
 Oh and last advice: download the app.
 If not to get work done on the road from your phone, do it for the little “Ka-Ching!” sound that your phone makes every time you get paid. 😉 I do a little sassy hair flip every time.